Co-Signing A Mortgage Loan: What Both Parties Need To Know

 Mar 11, 2024

-VICTORIA ARAJIf you have less than ideal credit or simply want to get the best rate possible, adding a nonoccupant co-signer to your loan can help you qualify for financing.
-But the decision to co-sign on a loan or add one to your mortgage isn’t one you should make without knowing all the facts.
+If you have less than ideal credit or simply want to get the best rate possible, adding a nonoccupant co-signer to your loan can help you qualify for financing.
+But the decision to co-sign on a loan or add a co-signer to your mortgage isn’t one you should make without knowing all the facts.

 What Is A Co-Signer?